FindNext Using VBA in Excel (2 Examples)

 How Does FindNext Work in Excel?

-We use the Find and FindNext methods to search for data with great speed.
-This is the prime advantage.
-Using a ‘for next’ loop is also great to find data and execute actions on the data but the process is considerably slower.
+We use the Find and FindNext methods to search for data quickly.
+This is the prime advantage over a ‘For Next’ loop, which is considerably slower.

 dataset

-First, we have to select the range where we want to apply our methods.
+First, we select the range where we want to apply our methods.

 search range

-Then, we have to first apply the Find method to find the first occurrence.
+Then we apply the Find method to find the first occurrence.

 result of first find method in excel vba

-When we apply the FindNext method, it will select the next occurrence.
+Then we apply the FindNext method to select the next occurrence.

 first findnext method search result in excel

-After that, it will select every other occurrence one by one.
+It will then select every other occurrence sequentially.

 result of the method using vba

-Example 1: Find a Specific Value and Their Number of Occurrences Using the FindNext in Excel
+Example 1 – Find a Specific Value and the Number of Occurrences Using the FindNext Method

-In this section, we are going to find a specific value in a range.
-And we will also count how many values there are.
+Let’s write some VBA code to find a specific value in a range and count how many values there are using FindNext.

 insert vba module